Susan Seidelman: Television

 In the 1990s and 2000s Seidelman garnered success as a television director, helming the pilot of Sex and the City, which involved some casting and developing the look and feel of the show.
 Seidelman thought the pilot script by Darren Star was bold, presenting then-taboo subject matter with humor, saying, "It was the first time that a TV show featured women talking about things they really talk about in private."
 She directed subsequent episodes during the show's first season.

-Seidelman has two Emmy nominations for the Showtime film A Cooler Climate, starring Sally Field and Judy Davis and written by Pulitzer Prize-winner Marsha Norman.
-She has also directed episodes of Comedy Central's cult hit Stella and PBS's The Electric Company.
+Seidelman received two Emmy nominations for the Showtime film A Cooler Climate, written by Pulitzer Prize-winner Marsha Norman, and starring Sally Field and Judy Davis.
+She also directed episodes of Comedy Central's cult comedy Stella and PBS's reboot of The Electric Company.

 Influences

-Seidelman was inspired early on by European film directors Lina Wertmüller and Agnès Varda, whose work she studied in college during the 1970s—a time when there were very few female directors active in the American film industry.
+Seidelman was inspired as a film student by European film directors Lina Wertmüller and Agnès Varda, whose work she studied in the 1970s—a time when there were very few female directors active in the American film industry.
 The feminist movement of the 60s and 70s, as well as the personal filmmaking style of the French New Wave, and directors Jean-Luc Godard, François Truffaut, and John Cassavetes were also early influences.
 Seidelman is a fan of Billy Wilder for his social observation, drama, and humor.

 Nora Ephron, with whom she collaborated on Cookie, was seen as a role model by Seidelman, as a woman writer and director able to combine family life with a successful film career.
 Among contemporaries, Seidelman notes the cerebral stories of the Coen Brothers, mid-career Woody Allen, early Martin Scorsese, and the films of Jane Campion are all favorites.
 She has said she is drawn to directors with distinct, slightly "outsider" points of view.